 Fourier analysis and your music

-So far, we’ve dealt with a rather easy to grasp aspect of of frequency response: that a non-linear response will alter the way our source sounds.
+So far, we’ve dealt with a rather easy-to-grasp aspect of frequency response: that a non-linear response will alter the way our source sounds.
 However, this isn’t just about common concepts like bass and treble, but it also impacts the sound quality of every instrument in the mix.
 To get our head around this more subtle aspect of how non-linear frequency response can affect what we hear, we need to turn to Fourier analysis.

 In a nutshell, Fourier analysis and the Fourier transform reveal that a complex waveform can be expressed as the sum of a series of sine waves of differing amplitudes.
 So a square, triangle, or any other wave shape that appears in the time domain can be represented by multiple different individual frequencies of varying amplitudes in the frequency domain.
 This includes the waveform shapes that are created by musical instruments, ranging from sharp beats of a snare drum through to fat square wave electric guitars.

-In musical instruments, these sine waves are predominantly harmonically related, occuring at odd and even octaves (multiples of the fundamental note frequency) above the root note.
-So for example, if you play natural C on a violin, that sounds the fundamental frequency of 261 Hz, plus some second harmonic at 522 Hz, third at 783 Hz, fourth at 1044 Hz, and so on with diminishing amounts of volume.
-Other instruments have different harmonic relationships which partly produce their unique sound.
+In musical instruments, these sine waves are predominantly harmonically related, occurring at odd and even octaves (multiples of the fundamental note frequency) above the root note.
+So for example, if you play natural C on a violin, that sounds the fundamental frequency of 261 Hz, plus some second harmonic at 522 Hz, third at 783 Hz, fourth at 1044 Hz, and so on with diminishing amounts of level.
+Other instruments have differing relative harmonic content which creates their unique sounds.
 The diagram below shows the frequency relationship differences between the sound of a piano and a violin to serve as an example.

 Why frequency response is important

-By the traditional standards of HiFi, a good audio system is one that takes an input signal and outputs it without changing it at all.
-This includes components ranging from the source audio file, through to digital processing and components like a DAC, right on out to the amplifier and speakers.
-Frequency response is just one part of this equation, but one that has a very large impact on how the output sounds and is coincidentally quite easy to measure.
+By the traditional standards of HiFi, an accurate audio system is one that takes an input signal and outputs it without changing it at all.
+This includes components ranging from the source audio file to digital processing and components like a DAC, right on out to the amplifier and speakers.
+Frequency response is just one part of this equation, but one that has a significant impact on how the output sounds and is coincidentally quite easy to measure.

 Frequency response isn’t just about whether there’s too much bass, mid, or treble coming out of a system.
 It can also more subtly affect the tone and balance of instruments within a track, potentially coloring and even ruining our listening experience.
 A perfectly flat, ideal response isn’t possible with every component, but today’s higher-end technology can certainly come close enough that a human could never tell.